JaganKaartik/Swizzl-Py/README.md

 # Swizzl

+**Note:** This project is archived, use only for reference purposes.
+POC Attempt.

 ## Introduction

 Swizzl is a web application which aggregates syndicated web content from online newspapers, sources etc in one location for easy viewing.
 It can show new or updated information from websites.
 Visiting many separate websites frequently to find out if content on the site has been updated can take a long time.
 Aggregation technology helps to consolidate many websites into one page that can show the new or updated information from many sites.
 Aggregators reduce the time and effort needed to regularly check websites for updates, creating a unique information space or personal newspaper.
 It aims to remove all unwanted content, only displaying the relevant content.
 Once subscribed to a feed, an aggregator is able to check for new content at user-determined intervals and retrieve the update.